Margaret Street Renovation

 When we first visited this quaint little home, we felt like we were stepping into a cherished memory – familiar, comforting, full of nostalgia and very reminiscent of our grandparents’ homes.
 Her classic allure, solid craftsmanship and intimate, well-defined spaces felt like us and we easily imagined ourselves building a life here.

-Collaborating with our design team, we carefully moved through each room, ensuring balance between practicality and respect for the home’s original era.
-By keeping most of the updates within the existing footprint and adding just a covered front porch and back deck, we were able to preserve her spirit as well as create purposeful space for our family to age in.
+Collaborating with White Crane’s design team, we carefully moved through each room, ensuring balance between practicality and respect for the home’s original era… By keeping most of the updates within the existing footprint and adding just a covered front porch and back deck, we were able to preserve her spirit as well as create purposeful space for our family to age in.

 For more detailed information about our whole home renovation, please visit White Crane’s “Inside This Remodel” Project Page.